IntersectMBO/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2021-12-13

+### Added

+- Added `DoneAddingBlock` to the ChainDB tracer events:
+  - It contains important times for each block we received or minted ourselves.
+  - This new event is emitted by code whose functional semantics does not otherwise involve time so explicitly.
+We therefore use the new `EventConstrainedData` utility type to preserve the narrowness of those functions semantics.

+- Added the `EventAuxData` and `EventConstrainedData` utility types.
+  - These incur some extra pattern matching noise downstream (which could be hidden by a corresponding pattern synonym), but allow us to preserve intentionally explicit separation of concerns in the Consensus codebase itself.
+  - EG `ChainSel` does not need `ConfigSupportsNode`, but the principal use case of `DoneAddingBlock`, which `ChainSel` emits, does. `EventConstrainedData` mitigates that mismatch by deferring the need for the `ConfigSupportsNode` dictionary downstream (ie the `cardano-node` code), where that constraint is more obviously suitable.
+  - So far, these are only present in the new `DoneAddingBlock` event.

 ## Circa 2021-10-13

 ### Added